Evaluate your product’s description and intended use to determine your devices product classification, product code and regulation number

 Write and assemble your 510(k), including the Executive Summary, Device Description and Substantial Equivalence sections

 During 510(k) development, we can provide project management services by coordinating with third party test houses for Consensus Standards testing, reviewing deliverables, and augmenting your resources for developing software design documentation necessary for 510(k) submissions

 After you review and approve the 510(k) draft, we will submit it in your behalf to FDA

 A Not Substantially Equivalent (NSE) letter will cause market entry delays, additional fees paid to FDA, and additional expenditure for further tests.

 We have file many 510(k)s for our clients, without a NSE finding by FDA.

 The 510(k) did not convince the reviewer of substantial equivalence.

 With over 20 years’ experience writing successful submissions, we know a successfully written 510(k) presents a coherent and consistent Substantial Equivalence argument for the predicate device throughout the entire 510(k).
-We will provide the reviewer a 510(k) “story” that forms a clear, logical path to follow when arriving at the conclusion your device is Substantially Equivalent to the selected predicate device.

 Inexperienced 510(k) writers may become confused with complex technologies, and may fail to make compelling arguments for substantial equivalence, or worse, may misrepresent your product.